About

 Founder & CEO

-Ayana Thomas brings over 18 years of experience at the intersection of human services, grief support, and justice-impacted systems.
-She is a Certified Grief Practitioner, holds a Bachelor of Arts in Human Services, and is currently pursuing a Master of Public Health (MPH).
+Ayana Thomas brings over 18 years of education and lived experience with the intersection of human services, grief support, and justice-impacted systems.
 Her work brings grief out of the shadows and into public health and justice conversations, addressing what she identifies as an unspoken epidemic of unresolved and compounded grief, particularly among justice-impacted women and disenfranchised communities.

 As the founder of Grieving Back to Life and the visionary behind Grief Behind the Gavel™, Ayana has developed a grief-informed framework now used in reentry and court-involved settings.
 Her approach challenges punitive models by centering healing alongside accountability and recognizing grief as a transformative force rather than something to be fixed or silenced.
 Through intentional, trauma-informed spaces, her work supports individuals in integrating their experiences while reclaiming meaning, purpose, and hope.